Are people just suddenly aware of, “Do you want fries with that?”

 They seem to be off chasing the next customer and often, I fear, chasing the next dollars, at the high stakes of ignoring current customers.

 This is bad business.
 And when I’m that person—an under or completely unappreciated customer—I’m not sure there’s any cure after the fact.
-You know what I mean?
+Do you know what I mean?
 Enough unappreciated numbers of “us” and you can end up out of business.

 And that brings me to the next key to ABM from my perspective.
 Appreciate your customers to grow your business, and make it an ongoing process.